-Android Studio was announced on May 16, 2013, at the Google I/O conference that it is the official IDE for Android application development.
-It was the early access preview stage which starts from version 0.1 in May 2013.
-Android Studio releases its first stable build in December 2014, starting from version 1.0.
+Android Studio was announced on 16th May 2013 at the Google I/O conference as an official IDE for Android app development.
+It started its early access preview from version 0.1 in May 2013.
+The first stable built version was released in December 2014, starts from version 1.0.

-Since May 7, 2019, Google preferred Kotlin language for Android app development.
-Still, other languages are also supported, including Android Studio.
+Since 7th May 2019, Kotlin is Google's preferred language for Android application development.
+Besides this, other programming languages are supported by Android Studio.